-Both Levels include optional Enrichment Activities with each lesson, such as drawing a picture of a cat and then looking up the word in an encyclopedia so you can brainstorm a list of adjectives and adverbs to describe different types of cats.
+Levels 1 and 2 include optional Enrichment Activities, such as drawing a picture of a cat and then looking up the word in an encyclopedia so you can brainstorm a list of adjectives and adverbs to describe different types of cats.

 First Language Lessons does not follow a generally accepted list of grammar topics usually covered in 1st or 2nd grades.
 For example, while the Level 1 (1st grade) book exhaustively covers identifying different types of nouns, pronouns, and verbs in its first 90 lessons, it never explicitly touches the topics of how to make plural nouns, what is an adjective, or even how to properly use punctuation.